 In the previous posts, we talked about constants and variables, as well as conditionals and loops.

-But when a program starts getting a little bigger, a new problem appears.
+But as soon as a program grows beyond a few lines, a new problem appears.

 This is exactly where functions come in.

-A function is simply a named group of steps that performs a specific job.
+A function is a named group of steps that performs a specific job.
 Inside that group, you can use variables, constants, conditionals, and loops together.
-In other words, a function is not separate from the things we already learned.
-It is a way of organizing them into one meaningful unit.
+In other words, a function is not separate from the ideas we already learned.
+It is a way of organizing those ideas into one meaningful unit.

 Let’s look at an easy example.